Archibald Montgomerie, 13th Earl of Eglinton

-Background and education
+Early life

 Eglinton was born in Palermo, Sicily, the son of Major-General Archibald Montgomerie, Lord Montgomerie (30 July 1773 – 4 January 1814), the eldest son of Hugh Montgomerie, 12th Earl of Eglinton.
 His mother was Lady Mary Montgomerie (died 1848), daughter of General Archibald Montgomerie, 11th Earl of Eglinton.
+After his father's death, his mother married Sir Charles Lamb, 2nd Baronet.

 He was educated at Eton.
 As a pastime he enjoyed playing golf.
 One of his playing partners was James Ogilvie Fairlie.

-Political career
+Career

 Eglinton was a staunch Tory.
 In 1846, he was a whip in the House of Lords; on 28 May 1846, he spoke against the Corn Importation Bill; in May 1848 he opposed the Jewish Disabilities Bill.

 In February 1852, he became Lord Lieutenant of Ireland under the Earl of Derby.
 He retired with the ministry in the following December.
 When Derby returned to office in February 1858 he was again appointed Lord-Lieutenant, and he discharged the duties of this post until June 1859.

 In this year he was created Earl of Wintoun, an earldom which had been held by his kinsfolk, the Setons, from 1600 until 1716, when George Seton, 5th Earl of Wintoun, was deprived of his honours for high treason.

 Anstruther gives the date for this creation as 1840.
 The Earl's kinswoman, Georgina Talbot, in celebration of the restoration of the title, gave the slightly altered name 'Winton' then in Hampshire now Winton, Dorset to a residential development in Bournemouth, which she was creating at this time.

-He died at Mount Melville House, near St. Andrews, on 4 October 1861, and was buried in the family vault at Kilwinning, Ayrshire, on 11 October 1861.